Skip to main content

 Key Performance

-Key Service Attribute LOS Statement Performance Measure 2022 2023 Target
+Key Service Attribute LOS Statement Performance Measure 2022 2023 2024

 Funding Gap Analysis

-Filling the data gaps and increasing the confidence level of our stormwater data is a significant undertaking; this project continues to receive prioritization with County staff.
-While the data continues to mature under this portfolio, staff will evaluate needs and funding sources (including annual contribution from the levy to the Stormwater reserve and OCIF allocation) as part of each business plan and budget cycle.
+This portfolio is currently funded through an annual levy contribution to the Stormwater reserve, and use of Ontario Community Infrastructure Funding (OCIF).
+While the data continues to mature for this service area AMP, staff will evaluate needs and funding sources (including annual contribution from the levy to the Stormwater reserve and OCIF allocation) as part of each business plan and budget cycle.

 Search